2019 ZENA NEWS

 |

-FEB– :ee was hired onto an Advisory Committee of the PSESD (Puget Sound Educational School District) Strategy, Evaluation and Learning team, which helps King County’s Best Start for Kids (BSK) School Partnership team understand how school-based partnerships are developing and how multiple BSK investments in a school influence the experiences of students.
+FEB– Lee was hired onto an Advisory Committee of the PSESD (Puget Sound Educational School District) Strategy, Evaluation and Learning team, which helps King County’s Best Start for Kids (BSK) School Partnership team understand how school-based partnerships are developing and how multiple BSK investments in a school influence the experiences of students.
 We want to help organizations and schools build more effective partnerships.

 |

-2018 NEWS
+2018

 DEC– Lee completed classwork to obtain a Leadership Eastside Adaptive Community Leadership certificate from Saybrook University in Bellevue, Washington.

-Also this month, Lee promoted and was a vendor at, "Arabian Knights", at the Edmonds Center for the Arts.
+Also this month, we promoted and was a vendor at, "Arabian Knights", at the Edmonds Center for the Arts.
 Co-produced by Michaela Corning, this ladies-only community event featured music, dance performances, a runway fashion show, grand bazaar, henna and Arabic food.

-NOV– Lee began managing two King County's Best Start for Kids / BSK grants for UNEA.
+NOV– We began managing two King County's Best Start for Kids / BSK grants for UNEA.
 This contract includes coordinating with staff to deliver quarterly and annual reports to foundations and agencies; and designing systems or materials as needed to collect data.
 All efforts must align with Native American cultural norms.

-OCT–Lee provided funding research, grant calendars, and proposals for Altruist Partners' clients.
+OCT– We provided funding research, grant calendars, and proposals for Altruist Partners' clients.
 Additionally, Lee evaluated clients' grant preparedness.

 JUL– Seattle Black Panthers / Power to the People asked Lee to work on partnership development, and grant-writing for their 50 year celebration, funded by City of Seattle Department of Neighborhoods.
 An exploratory community health grant was funded by the Wyman Family Youth Trust and Carolyn Downs Community Health Clinic to engage Central District African American teens.